PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-07 16:25:02
+Last updated: 2024-04-07 16:25:36
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell